gpestana/notes/research/metadata_resistant_dht/paper/privacy_preserving_dht.md

 # Open questions and future research

-**scalable and decentralized secure DHT**: malicious peers that control a fraction of the network are able to perform
+- **Scalable and secure DHT**: malicious peers that control a fraction of the network are able to perform attacks that compromise privacy even when privacy mechanisms are in place.

+- **Reputation on a DHT**: How to maintain reputation (e.g. CA) without central authorities.

-**measuring anonymity**: *reference to 'why I'm not an entropist'*
+- **Measure anonymity**: *reference to 'why I'm not an entropist'*

+- **Implementation and benchmarks in production**:

 # Conclusion